OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ![Liberty Start... action running in terminal](images/liberty-start-with-config-terminal.png)

-Note that the configuration shown in the Run/Debug Configurations dialog is created and displayed automatically if one is not already associated with the project.
+Note that the configuration shown in the Edit Configuration dialog is created and displayed automatically if a Run/Debug configuration is not already associated with the project.
 If a single configuration is already associated with the project, that configuration is displayed.
 If multiple configurations are already associated with the project, the highlighted/last run configuration is displayed.

 ### Start your application in dev mode in a container

-To use dev mode for containers, in the Liberty tool window select the**Start in container** action under your application.
+To use dev mode for containers, in the Liberty tool window select the **Start in container** action under your application.

 ![Liberty Start in container action](images/liberty-start-in-container.png)